millejoh/emacs-ipython-notebook/doc/source/index.rst

 v0.2
 ----

+* Support execution history.
+Commands :el:symbol:`ein:worksheet-previous-input-history` and :el:symbol:`ein:worksheet-next-input-history` can be used to insert previously executed code into the current cell.
 * Add :el:symbol:`ein:pseudo-console-mode`.
 * Add "scratch sheet".
 This acts almost as same as worksheet, but you don't need to save it.
 You can use try any code without saving